-As already briefly introduced, there is a disparate anatomical group with critical functions and interconnecting structures (cortices and nuclei) within the cerebrum and diencephalon that are referred to collectively as the limbic system (see Fig. 9.4 below).
+As already briefly introduced, this 'system' is a disparate anatomical group with critical functions and interconnecting structures (cortices and nuclei) within the cerebrum and diencephalon that are referred to collectively as the limbic system (see Fig. 9.4 below).
 The term limbic means 'border or edge'.
 This group of structures is thought to be incredibly important in regulating autonomic and endocrine function, including responses to emotional stimuli.

-This area of the brain is responsible for setting levels of arousal, and is involved in aspects of motivation, wherein it integrates this into behaviors, which is also related to reinforcing various behaviors.
+This area of the brain is responsible for setting levels of arousal, and is involved in aspects of motivation, wherein it integrates this into behaviors, which also folds into the reinforcement of various behaviors.